-Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory-confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the Expert Opinion on treatment and prophylaxis recommendations Healthcare workers No evidence is available from RCTs or observational studies.
-Expert Opinion Treatment recommendations should follow those for healthy adults.
+Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory- confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the expert opinion on treatment and prophylaxis recommendations Healthcare workers No evidence is available from RCTs or observational studies.
+Expert opinion Treatment recommendations should follow those for healthy adults.
 No evidence is available from RCTs or observational studies.
-Expert Opinion Treatment recommendations should follow those for healthy adults.
+Expert opinion Treatment recommendations should follow those for healthy adults.
 No evidence is available from RCTs or observational studies.
-Expert Opinion Prophylaxis during institutional outbreaks of seasonal influenza in order to protect vulnerable patients, especially the unvaccinated and immunocompromised (congenital or acquired), who do not respond to vaccination, should be considered.
+Expert opinion Prophylaxis during institutional outbreaks of seasonal influenza in order to protect vulnerable patients, especially the unvaccinated and immunocompromised (congenital or acquired), who do not respond to vaccination, should be considered.
 This is particularly important during years when poor vaccine effectiveness is expected due to a mismatch between vaccine strains and strains circulating in the populations.
-Effectiveness of prophylaxis is likely better than treatment.
+The effectiveness of prophylaxis is probably better than treatment.
 Prophylaxis during institutional outbreaks of emerging influenza outbreaks and pandemics should be considered depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-Not addressed specifically in the reviews.
+Treatment and prophylaxis: Not addressed specifically in the reviews.
 See results for healthy adults.
-Poultry or swine industry workers/laboratory staff working with influenza viruses No evidence available from randomized controlled trials or observational studies.
-Expert Opinion See evidence for healthy adults for seasonal influenza.
+Poultry or swine industry workers/laboratory staff working with influenza viruses controlled trials or observational studies.
+Expert opinion See evidence for healthy adults for seasonal influenza.
 Treatment of poultry or swine industry workers during zoonotic outbreaks in animals should be recommended.
 Treatment of laboratory workers handling influenza viruses should be recommended.
-Treatment during emerging influenza outbreaks and pandemics should be recommended on an individual or population basis depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-No evidence available from randomized controlled trials or observational studies.
-Expert Opinion See evidence for healthy adults for seasonal influenza.
+Treatment during emerging influenza outbreaks and pandemics should be recommended on an individual or population basis depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication influenza.
 Treatment of poultry or swine industry workers during zoonotic outbreaks in animals should be recommended.
 Treatment of laboratory workers handling influenza viruses should be recommended.
-Treatment during emerging influenza outbreaks and pandemics should be recommended depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-No evidence available from randomized controlled trials or observational studies.
-Expert Opinion See evidence for healthy adults for seasonal influenza.
-Prophylaxis for poultry and swine industry workers during zoonotic outbreaks in animals should be considered.
-Prophylaxis for laboratory workers when handling new emerging influenza viruses or known influenza viruses with potential of inducing sever disease in humans should be considered if working with lower biosafety levels than recommended for these viruses.
-Effectiveness of prophylaxis is likely better than treatment.
-Not addressed specifically in the reviews.
+Treatment during emerging influenza outbreaks and pandemics should be Treatment and prophylaxis: Not addressed specifically in the reviews.
 See results for healthy adults.
-Evidence from observational study: Decreased development of conjunctivitis following oseltamivir prophylaxis in individuals caring for influenza A(H7N7) infected poultry (efficacy 79%; 95% CI 40-97) [38].
+Evidence from observational study: Decreased development of conjunctivitis following oseltamivir prophylaxis in individuals caring for influenza A(H7N7) infected poultry (efficacy 79%; 95% CI 40-97) [40].